 Jason has expertise in nanofabrication of quantum electronic devices, particularly in electron beam lithography, metal deposition, and liftoff.
 He completed a PhD at UNSW where he focused on building silicon CMOS quantum devices for spin-based quantum computing.
 Jason is responsible for various tools and processes including electron beam lithography, SEM, ellipsometer, ALD, evaporator, sputterer, HF wet etch, wire bonding and die bonding.

-Roger spent the last four years working as a nanofabrication process engineer for Microsoft Quantum.
+Roger is a Senior Process Engineer: Thin Film Deposition at ANFF-NSW, University of Sydney.
+He spent four years working as a nanofabrication process engineer for Microsoft Quantum.
 In this role, and prior to this at UNSW, he worked on several devices and materials systems, including superconductors, semiconductors, qubits, microwave resonators, Josephson junctions, and SQUIDs.
 His focus is on process development, process improvement, and scale-up.

 Derui Yin is a Senior Process Engineer specialising in packaging at the University of Sydney.
 With extensive experience in the semiconductor industry and a Master's degree in Electrical & Electronics Engineering, he brings advanced knowledge in 2.5D, 3D-IC, and wafer-level packaging.
 His expertise includes managing packaging capabilities, providing technical support to researchers, and ensuring proper facility maintenance.